The Bionic guide to unsecured business loans

 This guide will help you understand what an unsecured business loan is and whether it is the right option for you and your business.

 An unsecured business loan is a type of loan specifically designed for the needs of business owners, rather than individuals, and what makes them ‘unsecured’ is that they do not require you to put up company assets (for example property, stock or equipment) as security against the loan.

 Instead, lenders may ask for a personal guarantee, meaning you would be liable in a personal capacity if the business you own can’t keep up with the repayments.
 If this happens, this could have a serious impact on your ability to get credit and could lead to financial difficulty.

 Is a small business loan secured or unsecured?

 Small business loans in the UK can be either secured or unsecured.
-A secured loan is one that requires a business to put up an asset, such as a property, to guarantee the loan.
-In a worst case scenario, that means that, if repayments can’t be made, you could lose that asset.
+A secured business loan is one that requires a company to put up an asset, such as property, to guarantee the loan.
+In a worst-case scenario, that means that, if repayments can’t be made, you could lose that asset.

 An unsecured loan, on the other hand, is one that does not need the borrower to use any physical assets to secure it.
 In this case, a lender may accept a personal guarantee and a good credit rating as evidence that repayments can be made.

 Both types of loans are available to most businesses and they both come with certain advantages and disadvantages.
 An unsecured loan might be easier to arrange, for example, but you may not be able to borrow as much and the lending criteria might be stricter, or the interest rate higher, to reflect the added risk to the lender.